 Below is a representation of what your assets section might look like.

 As you can see in the above visual representation, the numbering system denotes assets to the 1000s.
 The 2000s denote liabilities, 3000s for your equity accounts, and so on.
-You don’t have to follow the same numbering system though; just remain consistent and make the information easy to read.
-If you’d like to learn more on charts of accounts, this article will do that for you.
+You don’t have to follow the same numbering system; just remain consistent and make the information easy to read.